-I believe the key for managing your time as a homeschool mom is finding a routine that works for you.
-Notice I didn’t say to copy mine, or that other blog your follow, or the routine of your homeschool bff.
+I believe the key to managing your time as a homeschool mom is finding a routine that works for you.
+Notice I didn’t say to copy mine, or that other blog you follow, or the routine of your homeschool bff.
 I said to find a routine that works for you!

 There are two main parts of your life that will need a routine.
 Your homeschool, and your home.
 Let’s start with your homeschool!

 As a homeschool mom, your #1 job each day is to make sure school actually gets done.
 The key to doing this lies in 3 words.

 Schedule, prioritize, routine

 Make sure that school is on the schedule each and every day.
 If you physically went to work each day you would have to be there on time.
 The same can be said for your job as a homeschool mom.
 It is a priority and it needs to be treated as such.